 If only it were always so obvious.
 Lake and Wingo agree that a meth cook could clean glassware so that it left a little visible trace.
 Consider a typical high school chemistry lab, Wingo said.
 “They mix all kinds of weird chemicals every day, and all they do is clean the glassware.”

 Powdered crystal meth

 On the Decline

 In Washington State, Lake said, the manufacturing of meth in personal-use labs is way down.
 That’s also been the national trend since 2004, according to the National Drug Intelligence Center’s 2008 Methamphetamine Threat Assessment.
 It’s a startling decline.
-From 2004 through 2007, the number of meth lab seizures in the U.S. each year fell nearly 80 percent.
-The lawless, law-abiding and law enforcement alike attribute this trend to arrests of meth manufacturers, and the crackdown on wholesaling precursor chemicals.
-The U.S. Combat Methamphetamine Epidemic Act of 2005 imposed heavy regulations on the sale of ephedrine, pseudoephedrine and phenylpropanolamine products that could be used in cooking meth.
+From 2004 through 2007, the number of meth lab seizures in the U.S. each year fell by nearly 80 percent.
+The lawless, law-abiding, and law enforcement alike attribute this trend to arrests of meth manufacturers, and the crackdown on wholesaling precursor chemicals.
+The U.S. Combat Methamphetamine Epidemic Act of 2005 imposed heavy regulations on the sale of ephedrine, pseudoephedrine, and phenylpropanolamine products that could be used in cooking meth.